mnichols/consistency/stages.md

     If-None-Match: "686897696a7c876b7e"

+> What about consistency?

 The proxy server will ask the application if the ETag represents the current revision, expecting either a `304 Not Modified` (thereby returning the body from its cache), or a `200 OK` to update the cache with the fresh resource as appropriate.

-CAUTION:

-Care must be taken to determine how this ETag is stamped considering server clusters.
+**CAUTION:** Care must be taken to determine how this ETag is stamped considering server clusters.
 Server identity must not be embedded in the construction of this revision value.

 ## Validation (Etags) + Immutable

-### Dynamic Assets (eg api)
+#### Dynamic Assets (eg api)

 Varying resource attribute volatilities can (_should_) demand a reworking of resource organization.
 Instead of conceiving of models monolithically, one can tease out the longer-lived data from the more dynamic and will likely